UNDERGRADUATE RESEARCH ASSISTANT PROGRAM (URAP)

 Eligible Applicants:

-• For international students: all URAP students must have a Social Security Number (SSN) before they are able to begin working/earning money.
-If the student does not already have a SSN, the Office of Undergraduate Research can write a job offer letter for the student.
+- For international students: all URAP students must have a Social Security Number (SSN) before they are able to begin working/earning money.
+Students do not need a SSN to apply for the program.
+If the student is selected for hiring, then the Office of Undergraduate Research can write a job offer letter to start the SSN application process.
 SSN-related delays may impact the student’s ability to complete work during the grant period.
 Please talk with us prior to applying so you have a sense of timeline and process required and can make informed financial decisions!

 Ineligible Applicants: